 Ketosis is a metabolic state where your body uses fat as fuel in preference to carbohydrates – as occurs when fasting or eating a low-carbohydrate, high-fat diet.
 The body makes ketones from fat, when dietary glucose (from carbohydrates and sugar) is low.
 Ketones can be used as fuel to produce the energy your body and brain needs to function.
 The human brain only has two options for fuel: glucose or ketones.
 The other body organs can also utilise fats as fuel.

 Conventional scientific wisdom sees ketones as toxic metabolic by-products of metabolism, which are used as back-up fuel during emergencies only.
 Ketones are certainly not seen as a preferable fuel to glucose.
 In fact, many experts are concerned about their potentially adverse effects.
-Most experts caution against Banting during pregnancy and breastfeeding due to ‘insufficient evidence of ketones’ effect on the foetus and newborn’.
+Most experts caution against Banting during pregnancy and breastfeeding due to ‘insufficient evidence of ketones’ effect on the fetus and newborn’.

-It is important to note that nutritional ketosis is different from the ketoacidosis that diabeticssometimes experience.
-Nutritional ketosis is when the ketones in the blood are at healthy levels of 1-3mmol/L. Diabetic ketoacidosis is when ketones in the blood reach unhealthy, toxic levels of 10 mmol/L or above.
+It is important to note that nutritional ketosis is different from the ketoacidosis that diabetics sometimes experience.
+Nutritional ketosis is when the ketones in the blood are at healthy levels of 1-3 mmol/L. Diabetic ketoacidosis is when ketones in the blood reach unhealthy, toxic levels of 10 mmol/L or above.

 Ketogenic babies

-In the second half of pregnancy ketones supply as much as 30% of the energy required by the foetal brain, implying that ketones are essential for foetal brain development.3 During the third trimester of pregnancy and at birth, both mom and foetus are naturally in a state of mild ketosis.4 Within the first few days after birth, babies adapt to using their fat stores as their primary fuel-source, and begin to produce more ketones.5 Babies convert the fat from their stores and their diet (ideally breastmilk) into ketones.6 These ketones provide them with the energy they need between feeds and act as key building blocks for essential brain structures.7 Human babies are thought to be fatter than other mammals so that they have a reserve to support their higher demands for energy and brain-structure development.8
+In the second half of pregnancy ketones supply as much as 30% of the energy required by the fetal brain, implying that ketones are essential for fetal brain development.3 During the third trimester of pregnancy and at birth, both mom and fetus are naturally in a state of mild ketosis.4 Within the first few days after birth, babies adapt to using their fat stores as their primary fuel-source, and begin to produce more ketones.5 Babies convert the fat from their stores and their diet (ideally breastmilk) into ketones.6 These ketones provide them with the energy they need between feeds and act as key building blocks for essential brain structures.7 Human babies are thought to be fatter than other mammals so that they have a reserve to support their higher demands for energy and brain-structure development.

 Breast is best

-Breastmilk is high in fat (55%), moderate in carbohydrate (39%) and low in protein (6%).
+Breast Milk is high in fat (55%), moderate in carbohydrate (39%) and low in protein (6%).
 Exclusively breastfed babies are in a state of mild ketosis.
 Despite this, experts agree breastmilk is the best food for babies and has been associated with various health benefits.
 Breastfed babies experience better cognitive performance, less frequent and severe infectious diseases, as well as lower rates of sudden infant death syndrome (SIDS), certain cancers, food allergies, asthma, types 1 and 2 diabetes, overweight and obesity, and high cholesterol.9 World authorities including the World Health Organisation agree that infants should be given nothing but breastmilk for the first 6 months, that breastmilk should be the main source of nutrition for the first year of life, and that breastfeeding should continue for at least one year whenever possible, and preferably for up to two years or beyond.10

 Complementary feeding: Low carb or high carb?